-Connecting to NetSuite Using Oracle Database Link and ODBC Driver
+Connecting to PostgreSQL Using Oracle Database Link and ODBC Driver

 This article explains how to configure Oracle Database Gateway for ODBC.
-If your data is stored in non-Oracle database systems or cloud applications, and you need to access it from an Oracle environment, you can create a database link to an Oracle Database Gateway for ODBC.
-The gateway works with an ODBC driver to access non-Oracle systems or other Oracle servers.
+If your data is stored in a non-Oracle database system or cloud application, and you need to access it from an Oracle Database server, you can create a database link to an Oracle Database Gateway for ODBC.
+The gateway works with an ODBC driver to access non-Oracle systems or other, remote Oracle servers.
 Any ODBC-compatible data source can be accessed using the gateway and the appropriate ODBC driver.
 The driver must be installed on the same machine as the gateway.
-The non-Oracle system can run on the same machine as the Oracle database or on a different machine.
+The non-Oracle system can run on the same machine as the Oracle server or on a different machine.
 The gateway can be installed on the machine running the non-Oracle system, the machine running the Oracle database or on a third machine as a standalone.

-After installing the gateway and the ODBC driver for NetSuite, create an initialization file for your Oracle Database Gateway for ODBC.
+After installing the gateway and the ODBC driver for PostgreSQL, create an initialization file for your Oracle Database Gateway for ODBC.
 The sample file

 initdg4odbc.ora is stored in the